 Often, the issue becomes, did the person know that the other party was underage?
 Sometimes you have an argument that you didn't know.

 You were on a website, for example, that is 18 or older, so I would figure everybody was 18.
 What usually ends up happening when I see these cases

 - the other party tells explicitly the defendant that they are under the age of 18,

 - the defendant ignores it,

 - continues to communicate, is involved with sending nude photographs.

-Now, you just don't have the defense anymore if you're told the person is underage.
-I've heard a lot of clients say, I just thought they were lying.
+Now, you don't have the defense anymore if you're told the person is underage.
+I've heard many clients say; I just thought they were lying.